Random-projection ensemble classification: Possible choices of the base classifier

 We can therefore conclude by almost the same argument as that leading to~\eqref{Eq:epsilonnALDA} that

 Note that none of the bounds~\eqref{Eq:RiskLDA}, \eqref{Eq:epsilonnALDA} and~\eqref{Eq:epsilonn2} depend on the original data dimension $p$.
-Moreover, substituting the bound~\eqref{Eq:epsilonn2} into Theorem~\ref{Thm:Main} reveals a trade-off in the choice of $B_2$ when using LDA as the base classifier.
+Moreover,~\eqref{Eq:epsilonn2}, together with Theorem~\ref{Thm:Main}, reveals a trade-off in the choice of $B_2$ when using LDA as the base classifier.
 Choosing $B_2$ to be large gives us a good chance of finding a projection with a small estimate of test error, but we may incur a small overfitting penalty as reflected by~\eqref{Eq:epsilonn2}.

+Finally, we remark that an alternative method of fitting linear classifiers is via empirical risk minimisation.
+In this context, \citet[][Theorem~3.1]{Durrant:13} give high probability bounds on the test error of a linear empirical risk minimisation classifier based on a single random projection, where the bounds depend on what those authors refer to as the `flipping probability', namely the probability that the class assignment of a point based on the projected data differs from the assignment in the ambient space.
+In principle, these bounds could be combined with our Theorem~\ref{Thm:BaggingBound}, though the resulting expressions would depend on probabilistic bounds on flipping probabilities.